 1. Attending eligible presentations including the TLC Seminar Sessions and CGHS research seminars (synchronous, virtual) on Zoom.
 Dates of upcoming TLC sessions will be announced via the TLC newsletters and will be posted on the TLC website.
 If you attend qualifying presentations on Zoom, your attendance will be recorded for you automatically, and no further action is required.

-2. Engaging with content listed below at your own pace.
+2. Engaging with the eligible content linked here (examples below) at your own pace.
 If you engage with these activities, you must record your participation with the activity using this form.

 Courses/Culminating Activities